 Interesting Facts

-- Michael Hart’s *The Tau Manifesto* has been translated into seven languages and continues to gain international recognition.
+- Michael Hart’s The Tau Manifesto has been translated into at least seven languages and is widely read in math circles.

 How to Take Part

-- Share educational posts about Tau Day on social media to spread awareness of this fascinating mathematical concept.
+- Share facts and graphics about Tau Day on social media to promote awareness and education.

 When is Tau Day in 2025?

-Tau Day is observed annually on June 28.
+Tau Day is observed every year on June 28.

 Observations